phiggins42/has.js/README.md

 If feature1 is available, module1 will be returned, if feature2 is available, module2 will be returned, etc.

-Also, if no module (empty string) is provided in one of the ternary slots, null will be returned.
+Also, if no module (empty string) is provided in one of the ternary slots, undefined will be returned.
 For example:

     define(["has/detect-module!feature?module-if-has-feature:",...

-This will return the module "module-if-has-feature" if the feature is available, otherwise it will return null.
+This will return the module "module-if-has-feature" if the feature is available, otherwise it will return undefined.

 ## Platform Builds